 Power tool injuries

-These can be the worst injuries, often requiring emergency room visits.
-Prevention here is key, so make safety your priority.
+These can be the worst injuries, often requiring emergency room visits and unfortunately in some cases causing death.
+Prevention here is key, so make safety when working with power tools your priority.

 - Never operate power tools when you are tired, sick, under the influence of drugs or alcohol or if the situation you are in just doesn’t feel right